FolkerKinzel/VCards/FolkerKinzel.VCards/Roadmap.md

 ### 2.1.1
 - [ ] Cleanup: Remove obsolete symbols that are marked as errors.
+- [ ] Increase the code coverage of the unit tests.

 ### 3.0.0
 - [ ] Move FolkerKinzel.VCards.Models.PropertyParts.GeoCoordinate to